focusretreatcenter/website/copy/hosts.md

 ## About Your Hosts

 Hi!
-We are Pete Lyons and Christella Kay!
+We are Christella Kay and Pete Lyons!
 We are life partners running this business together.
 We decided to build our lives with intention and in a way that lets us work for ourselves while helping others.
 We have a special fondness for Adirondack Park and are happy to be living here with nature at our doorstep.

 Christella is an innovative thinker with a business degree and restaurant experience.
 She enjoys being around enthusiastic geeks and is excited to be fostering community and creating a curated ‘focus intensive vibe’ at our facility.